meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-12-how-to-scale-meteor.md

 ### Oplog Support

-I already mentioned in the previous article how oplog can help Meteor to scale horizontally.
-You have two options.
-You can either use [SmartCollections](https://github.com/arunoda/meteor-smart-collections) or Meteor's [oplog integration](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver).
+I already mentioned in the [previous article](http://meteorhacks.com/does-meteor-scale.html#meteor_with_mongodb_oplog) how oplog can help Meteor to scale horizontally.

->Meteor's implementation currently does not support $ operators, skip and limit (will be available soon)
-><br>You can learn more about Meteor's oplog integration in David Grasser's [talk](http://www.youtube.com/watch?v=0NtNmGGzKbg&feature=share&t=23m52s) at DevShop 10.

-In either case, you need to provide an additional MongoDB connection URL for the oplog (the `local` database, which I mentioned above).
-If you are using SmartCollection, export it with environmental variable `OPLOG_URL`.
-For Meteor's oplog implementation use `MONGO_OPLOG_URL` as the environmental variable.
+All you've to do is, simply expose the MongoDB URL of your local database as `MONGO_OPLOG_URL`.

+    MONGO_OPLOG_URL=mongodb://localhost/local

-(Of course, you need to set `MONGO_URL` as usual.)
+(Of course, you need to set `MONGO_URL` as usual)

 ### IE 8 and 9 Sticky Session Support

 IE 8 and 9 [do not send cookies](http://stackoverflow.com/questions/483445/ie8-doesnt-pass-session-cookie-for-ajax-request) with Ajax requests; so this breaks our load balancer, which we'll be exploring in the next section.
 Fortunately, SockJS has a solution for that, but it is turned off by default with Meteor.
 To turn it on, you need to export the following environmental variable:

     export USE_JSESSIONID=1

-> You must be using Meteor version 0.6.6 or higher.
-This configuration option was introduced in Meteor 0.6.6.

 ### Selecting Servers